joinpursuit/Pursuit-Core-iOS/lessons/unit1/env-and-tools/README.md

 ### Github

-Github is an hosted git repository.
+Github is a hosted git repository.
 It serves as a centralized place to collaborate on and share code.

 [Create a github account](http://github.com) if you don't already have one.